Life As a Choreographer

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 There were about 6,900 jobs for Choreographer in 2016 (in the United States).
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Choreographer by 2026.
-The BLS estimates 900 yearly job openings in this field.
+There will be an estimated 900 positions for Choreographer per year.

 The states with the most job growth for Choreographer are Nevada, Georgia, and Washington.
 Watch out if you plan on working in Kansas, Connecticut, or Wyoming.
 These states have the worst job growth for this type of profession.